lunduniversity/introprog-scalalib/PUBLISH.md

 2. Bump `lazy val Version` in `build.sbt`, run `package` in sbt.
 Note no plus before package as from 1.2.0 we only publish for Scala 3.
 We also want a release on github and the course home page aligned with the release on Sonatype Central.
 Therefore You should also:
   - Don't forget to update the `rootdoc.txt` file with current version information and package contents etc.: https://github.com/lunduniversity/introprog-scalalib/blob/master/src/rootdoc.txt
+  TODO: Update this to scaladoc 3 which use markdown and other things instead of rootdoc.txt see furter here: https://docs.scala-lang.org/scala3/scaladoc.html
   - commit all changes and push and *then* create a github release with the packaged jar uploaded to https://github.com/lunduniversity/introprog-scalalib/releases
   - Publish the jar to the course home page at http://cs.lth.se/lib using  `sh publish-jar.sh`
   - Publish updated docs to the course home page at http://cs.lth.se/api using script `sh publish-doc.sh`